 The AKG K92 closed-back headphones are a slick budget offering from a solid brand.
-These have a few characteristics that can make them a great pick for electronic drummers on a budget.
-Let’s take a closer look.
+These have a few characteristics that can make them a good pick for electronic drummers on a budget as well a few drawbacks to consider.

 Sound Quality